You can browse our Frequently Asked Questions, or select a topic from the list below.

 The MDA is a United States government agency within the Department of Defense (DoD).
 It is made up of federal government civilians, military members from all services, and support contractor personnel.
 Our mission is to develop and field an integrated, layered, ballistic missile defense system to defend the United States, its deployed forces, allies, and friends against all ranges of enemy ballistic missiles in all phases of flight.

-Since receiving presidential direction in December 2002, the Department of Defense and the Missile Defense Agency has delivered an initial defensive capability to the warfighter while continually developing a more technically sophisticated system to stay ahead of the evolving ballistic missile threat.
+Since receiving presidential direction in December 2002, the DoD and the Missile Defense Agency has delivered an initial defensive capability to the warfighter while continually developing a more technically sophisticated system to stay ahead of the evolving ballistic missile threat.
 In the next few years, the Agency intends to deliver significantly more integrated and robust missile defense technologies.

 How does missile defense work?